On the local consequence of modal Product logic: standard completeness and decidability: Preliminaries

 \section{Preliminaries}

-Let us introduce some background definitions and results that are necessary for the formulation and solution of the problems studied in this work.
-Before proceeding, we remark that in this paper, a logic is identified with a consequence relation \cite{Fo16}, as opposed to only a set of formulas.
-While the second approach is more common in the literature of modal logics \cite{ChZa97}, we opt for the former definition because the differences between local and global modal logics are lost if only the tautologies of the logic are considered (and we already know that the global modal product logic is not decidable -not even recursively enumerable \cite{Vi22}).
+Before proceeding with more specific notions, we remark that in this paper a logic is identified with a consequence relation \cite{Fo16}, as opposed to a set of formulas.
+While the second approach is more common in the literature of modal logics \cite{ChZa97}, we opt for the former definition because the differences between local and global modal logics are lost if only the tautologies of the logic are considered.
 In particular, in this paper we will work with finitary logics, namely, those that are determined by the entailments from finite sets of premises.
-When we say that a logic $\vdash$ is decidable, we mean that the set of entailments following from finite sets of premises is decidable.
-Namely, that the set $\{\langle \Gamma, \varphi \rangle\colon \mid \Gamma\mid < \omega, \Gamma \vdash \varphi\}$ is decidable.
+Consequently, when we say that a logic $\models$ is decidable, we mean that the set of entailments following from finite sets of premises is decidable; namely, that the set $\{\langle \Gamma, \varphi \rangle\colon \mid \Gamma\mid < \omega, \Gamma \models \varphi\}$ is decidable.

 Let us start by introducing the underlying propositional product logic and some of its characteristics.